What is a HUD home?

 How do I register to sell HUD homes?

 The Principal Broker (designated broker) for your company or office must register by completing SAMS (Single-Family Acquired Asset Management System) forms 1111 and 1111A, and attachments.
 All forms must be signed by the designated broker.
 Registration must be renewed annually using the same forms to maintain current status.
-You can register and obtain your NAID number by visiting www.hudhomestore.com It takes approximately 6 to 8 weeks for processing.
+You can register and obtain your NAID number by visiting www.hudhomestore.com .
+Please see HUD Home Store under the NAID link for time frames for processing applications.

 What is a NAID number?